Hsenrab/streamlit_genai_demos/README.md

 > NOTE: This may take a while to complete as it executes three commands: `azd package` (builds a deployable copy of your application), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it packages, provisions and deploys your application.

-3. Then make changes to stlitapp.py and run `azd deploy` again to update your changes.
+3. If you want to change things make changes to stlitapp.py and run `azd deploy` again to update your changes.

 ## Notes